niccokunzmann/Anya.Walsh/content/offerings/rose-temple.md

 The Rose Temple is a ceremonially held shared journey where we meet in heart, in desire, in pleasure, in emotion, in vulnerability, in connection, in the intimacy of all that arises in sacred space.
 The Rose holds us in her heart, taking us on a journey to witness our own and others true essence, and in connection with our hearts and loving consensual touch.

+The Rose Temple is a unique offeing, with it's foundation embedded in awareness, listening and responding to your nervous system.
+The space is guided with care and gentleness to support you to listen to what's arising for you, and within this holding feeling more able to respond to your needs.

 The Rose embodies unfolding the delicacy of our pleasure, emotion, our desires, our boundaries, our vulnerabilities, our challenges, our pleasure, our expression.
 And it is a gentle slow unfurling, at a different pace for each individual for where you're at in your journey.

 This is a deeply healing transformational journey that ignites more power, courage, self-assurance and expression into your life in many ways.
 Our sexual expression that has been repressed is our life force, which is entwined with our creative expression which is our natural flowing expressive energy in many more ways than a paintbrush on paper.
 It connects us to the core of our being, the core of all nature, there is a power and mystery that unfolds that ia greater than the human mind can comprehend.